RationalMaps, a package for Macaulay2: Embeddings

 \section{Embeddings}

 Our package also checks whether a rational map $\mathfrak{F} : X \to Y$ is a closed embedding.
-The strategy is quite simple. \begin{enumerate} \item We first check whether $\mathfrak{F}$ is regular (by checking if its base locus is empty). \item We next invert the map (if possible). \item Finally, we check if the inverse map is also regular. \end{enumerate} If all three conditions are met, then the map is a closed embedding and the function returns {\tt true}.
-Otherwise {\tt isEmbedding} returns false.
-The following exam illustrates this.
-We begin with an example where we take a plane quartic, choose a point $Q$ on it and take map associated to the divisor $12 Q$.
-This map must be an embedding, which we now verify. } {
+The strategy is quite simple. \begin{enumerate} \item We first check whether $\mathfrak{F}$ is regular (by checking if its base locus is empty). \item We next invert the map (if possible). \item Finally, we check whether the inverse map is also regular. \end{enumerate} If all three conditions are met, then the map is a closed embedding and the function returns {\tt true}.
+Otherwise, {\tt isEmbedding} returns false.
+In the following example which illustrates this, we take a plane quartic, choose a point $Q$ on it, and take the map associated with the divisor $12 Q$.
+This map is an embedding by \cite[Chapter IV, Corollary 3.2]{Hartshorne}, which we now verify. } {

 } {